6.10.15 Scatter Matrix

 - Click the Apply To... button to open the Apply To dialog, set the following to apply the previous customization of tick label size to all the other axes in this window.
 Click OK, then OK to close the Plot Details dialog box.

 - The graph will appear as shown below:

 Add Grouping Range

-- To add a Grouping Range, click on the green lock icon on the upper-left corner.
+- To add species information to our plot, click on the green lock icon on the upper-left corner of the graph window.
 Select Change Parameters to bring up the Plotting: plot_matrix dialog.

 - Click the OK button in the Plotting: plot_matrix dialog.
 The graph will appear as shown below:

 Customizing Matrix Display